r3muxd/MonoGame/Documentation/tutorials/Audio.md

 [Sounds Overview](Audio_XNA.md)

-Provides a high-level overview about the capabilities of the Audio API in XNA Game Studio in addition to general audio terminology.
+Provides a high-level overview about the capabilities of the Audio API in MonoGame in addition to general audio terminology.

 [Audio API Developers Guide](Audio_SoundEffectDev.md)

-Provides developers with information about the audio buffer format used by the XNA Game Studio Audio API.
+Provides developers with information about the audio buffer format used by the MonoGame API.

 [Playing a Sound](Audio_HowTo_PlayASound.md)